 You can’t have an epic dinner without delicious side dishes.
-While the big bird may be the centerpiece of your Thanksgiving meal the side dishes are what compliment the main entree so well.
+While the big bird may be the centerpiece of your Thanksgiving meal the side dishes are what complement the main entrée so well.
 When creating your dinner menu you’ll want to have a variety of different dishes.
-These should range from classics like dinner rolls to light dishes such as salads and hearty dishes too.
+These should range from classics such as dinner rolls to light dishes such as salads and even a few hearty dishes too.
 This will not only help balance the meal but will ensure there is something for everyone to enjoy!

 Whether you have volunteered to bring a dish to the big dinner or you are hosting Thanksgiving dinner this year, make sure to check out these delicious side dish recipes.
 While Grandma does it best, she’ll surely be surprised and overly pleased by the recipes you try!
 Share a recipe or two for the big Thanksgiving feast and you’ll surely get Grandma’s stamp of approval.

 If you don’t love brussels sprouts then you need to try this recipe.
 It’s seriously life-changing.
 I have never been a huge fan of brussels sprouts because I find them quite bitter.
 However, I have quickly discovered that the trick is to mask that bitterness with other amazing flavors just like this recipe.

 This bang bang brussels sprouts dish is creamy, spicy, and is so good that you’ll be licking your plate clean once you try it.
 This recipe also has an option to make it dairy-free and vegan-friendly.
 Grandma will be shocked she didn’t think of this recipe herself!